joshualoui/joshualoui/README.md

 - Contributed to improving efficiency and reliability in processes that affected patient health outcomes.

 ## 🎓 Education
+### Software Development Diploma
+- Southern Alberta Institute of Technology (SAIT)
+- Completed 8 month e-commerce project for a small business client
+- Graduating in December 2025
 ### Bachelor of Arts in Psychology
 - Trinity Western University
 - Practicum with YWCA facilitating after school youth programs
 - Practicum with Whytecliffe Agile Learning Center mentoring youth with limited access to education
 - Grudated May 2019
-### Software Development Diploma
-- SAIT

-- Graduating in December 2025

 ## 📊 Most Used Languages